 - Minimum Turnover 30 Lakhs per annum

-- Business must be operating at the same place from last 1 years
+- Business must be operating at the same place for the last 1 year

 - CIBIL score must be above 750.

-- The applicant must not have any credit default history with any bank/NBFC’ s.
+- The applicant must not have any credit default history with any bank/NBFCs’ s.

-What are the documents required for the Loan against Stock & Inventory?
+What are the documents required for the Loan against Stock and inventory?

 - Applicant’s KYC Documents – PAN Card, Passport, Aadhaar card, Voter’s ID card, Electricity Bill, Water bill, Driving License